wordhou/google-code-jam-2021-qualifiers/README.md

 In this problem there are 100 competitors to a trivia competition with 10000 questions.
 Each competitor can answer a question either correctly or incorrectly.
 The probability of a competitor answering a question is based on two hidden variables: the strength of the competitor, and the difficulty of the question, which are both uniform on the interval [-3, 3].
 The probability distribution is the sigmoid or logistic distribution based on the difference between the competitor's strength and the questions difficulty.

 Not having an especially strong background in statistics, I took a look at the shape of the logistic curve.
-This plot from Wikipedia ranges from [-6, 6], which conveniently is the range that's relevant to this problem:
+This plot from Wikipedia ranges from [-6, 6], which conveniently is exactly the range that's relevant to this problem:

 ![Logistic Curve plot from Wikipedia](./Logistic-curve.svg)